mathdecastro/predicting-brazil-retail-sales-time-series/README.md

 #### 1. Taking a look at the time series
 ![alt text](images/image1.jpeg)
 ######
-Analyzing the plot of the series, we can easily visualize that it has a seasonality.
+Analyzing the plot of the series, we can easily visualize that it has a seasonality (S = 12).
+Then we can try a SARIMA model in this case.
 ######
 #### 2. Testing the equality of variances with the Levene's test
 Even though the series seems to have a constant variance, we still should do the Levene's test to check the variance equality through the series.